oliviergoulet5/clime.github.io/README.md

 - Switch between celsius and fahrenheit

-- Offer a nice user interface and user experience (thinking about a card interface much like the early builds of Google Fuschia)
+- Offer a nice user interface and user experience
+  (was inspired by card interfaces much like the early builds of Google Fuschia although the result is significantly lesser)

 ![](sample.PNG)

+# Known issues
+Some weather don't have a corresponding icon which breaks the bootstrap card elements.